 let removedItem = my.dequeue(); // returns Item 1

-You can easily create a copy of your queue by using the clone method, check whether an item exists using contains, and peek at what the removed item might be (without actually removing it) by using...um...peek!
-It's a really simple implementation, and you can read more about how it was created in this thread.
+We can easily create a copy of our queue by using the clone method, check whether an item exists using contains, and peek at what the removed item might be (without actually removing it) by using...um...peek!
+The implementation very closely mimics that of our stack, but the important detail is that we are using a Linked List and its implementation along as well.

 Just a final word before we wrap up.
 If you have a question and/or want to be part of a friendly, collaborative community of over 220k other developers like yourself, post on the forums for a quick response!